PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 ![image](./images/jenk_creds.png)

-Select the type as `secret text` and paste in the access token from Github into the secret field.
-Next we need to configure the Jenkins Github plugin.
+Select the type as `secret text` and paste in the access token from GitHub into the secret field.
+Next we need to configure the Jenkins GitHub plugin.
 Naviage to the main Jenkins dashboard and then hit the link to `Manage Jenkins` then the `Configure System` link, scroll down to the `Githuib` section and configure it as depicted below:

 ![image](./images/jenk_gh.png)

 Using the credentials that we created in the previous step.
 We can use the *Test Connection* button to check that our access is setup correctly.

-Finally we need to configure our pipeline so that it's triggered from Github.
+Finally we need to configure our pipeline so that it's triggered from GitHub.

 We navigate to the configuration screen for our pipeline and scroll down to the *Build Triggers* section.
 Then we select the *Poll SCM* option and the string `* * * * *` in the schedule box.

 > ### Webhooks ![](../info.png)
 > We are using polling in this recipe because our Jenkins server is running on localhost.
-A more efficient way to trigger a build is to setup a Github webhook.
+A more efficient way to trigger a build is to setup a GitHub webhook.
 > Using this technique, GitHub will call a nominated url on certain events such as a branch merge.

 Now that we have GitHub polling configured we can go ahead and trigger a build by pushing to GitHub.